AlphaHasher/alphahasher.github.io/_posts/2024-12-25-on-christian-marriage.md

-The Scottish theologian Sinclair Ferguson had this to say, “It’s the kind of sense that Ruth had about Boaz, isn’t it, that made her think he was the kind of man with whom she would be at home and safe and secure.
+The Scottish theologian Sinclair Ferguson had this to say,
+> It’s the kind of sense that Ruth had about Boaz, isn’t it, that made her think he was the kind of man with whom she would be at home and safe and secure.
 It means that a young woman, or for that matter, an older woman, feels that this man will be my very best friend in all the world.
-Because you see, if you don’t respect him before you marry him, it’s very unlikely that you’ll respect him after you marry him.”
+Because you see, if you don’t respect him before you marry him, it’s very unlikely that you’ll respect him after you marry him.
+{: .quote}
+{: .gray}

 If God willing, I take a wife, I promise to live worthy of her respect.
 It is not hard to see that when children live in a home where that is true, they’ll feel safe and loved, and they’ll also get a glimpse of the Lord Jesus and the love He has for His church.